 Adjust Your Thermostat

 You can build an energy-efficient home by lowering your thermostat, or even by turning it off when you are away.
 This is one of the easiest ways to save energy, and you can start doing it today for free.
 Try it for yourself and you could easily start seeing lower numbers on your monthly bill.

 If you can afford to get a solar panel system… do it.
 The benefits of a solar panel system are hard to ignore, with all of the energy it saves the environment, the savings in your energy bill, and the substantial increase in value to your home.
 Solar panels also increase the interest of potential buyers, while also decreasing your carbon footprint and the amount of money you spend on electricity in the long run.
 Solar panels are a win-win situation in every circumstance for those who are able to get them installed.

 Energy-Efficient Air Conditioning

 There are many benefits to having an energy-efficient cooling system.
 Like solar panels, energy-efficient cooling systems lower your energy bill and save you money.
+A great example of a cost saving system is a heat pump, which uses far less energy and can be used to both heat and cool down your house.
 In addition, these air conditioners do not waste air on unoccupied rooms with the possibility of installing smaller units for only the most populated or impacted rooms.
 Also, the cooling is quiet, unlike some air conditioners that can be loud to consumers.

 Be Energy Efficient

 There are several changes you can make around your home to help save energy and money.
 Start with small things, such as making changes to your energy and water usage at home.
 From there, you can start making some inexpensive changes and be a part of helping the world.
-Encourage others to do the same, and show them, by your example, how much good an energy-efficient home does for you as well as the world.
+Encourage others to do the same, even at your office.
+Show them, by your example, how much good an energy-efficient home does for you as well as the world.